Comic-Con-Museum/fan-forge-backend/API_DOCS.md

   title: string // A short title for the artifact
   description: string // A longer description of what the artifact is
-  parent: integer // The ID of the exhibit to attach this to
+  parent: integer // The ID of the exhibit to attach this to }
-  // requires author of the parent:
-  cover: boolean // Whether or not this artifact is the cover of the exhibit }
 ```